k-nowicki/esp32_weather_logger/README.md

 If everything done correctly, you should see immediately debug output on the serial monitor.
 After several seconds there should be all measurements, date, time and IP address of the station visible on the display.
 You can now use this IP to open device web page.
+Remember that only https protocol works, put <code>https://</code> before IP in your browser!
+It may be also necessary to confirm unsafe access in the browser, as device has no proper third-party certificate installed.